 Class attendance has a direct effect on successful course completion.
-If students do not attend at least one class meeting during the 100 percent refund period (as indicated on the Important Dates chart), they may be withdrawn from the course with no refund.
+If students do not attend at least one class meeting during the 100 percent refund period (as indicated on the Registration, Refund and Withdrawal Dates chart on the website), they may be withdrawn from the course with no refund.
 Students may be administratively withdrawn at any time if they are not actively attending and pursuing course objectives.
-See "Administrative Withdrawal" on page 130 for more information.
+See "Administrative Withdrawal" on page 132 for more information.

 In case of illness or other mitigating circumstances, students should contact instructors.
 Accommodations such as make-up work may be arranged at the instructor's discretion.
 Compliance-related recommendations (Title IX or ADA, for example) may also affect class attendance accommodations.
-See also "Administrative Withdrawal" on page 130 and www.waubonsee.edu/legal for more information.
+See also "Administrative Withdrawal" on page 132 and www.waubonsee.edu/legal for more information.